phynet/SSXcodeSnippets/README.md

 BUGS:
 ===============
 Apparently there is a bug with dropbox.
-When downloading snippets Dropboxs puts a text at the end of the code, so XCode reads as a duplicate and closes. *Something to fix soon.*
+When downloading snippets Dropboxs puts a text at the end of the code, so XCode reads as a duplicate and closes. ***Something to fix soon.***

 TO DO:
 ===============
-- Release for production (is only for development)
+- Release for production (is only for development right now)
 - UPLOAD to Dropbox (when Dropbox release the option ;] )
 - Separate classes.
 Taking out classes from appDelegate ¬¬
 - Logo